 of Americas fixed-income at BlackRock, the world's largest asset

-economic growth sluggish - 2.4 percent in the first quarter -
+economic growth, which came it at 2.4 percent in the first

-some economists still see a place for the current level of Fed
+percent in May, still require the current level of Fed

 In the meantime, the selling in Treasuries was compounded by